jdc72/Hubitat/linked_device_labeler/README.md

 ### Step 2: Select Devices
 - Select linked (and local) devices.
-- The app automatically filters out local devices, so no harm in selecting them as well.
+- The app automatically filters out local devices, so no harm in selecting them as well ("Toggle All" is your friend).
-- All changes to Device Label occur only on devices linked from remote hubs.
+- All changes to Device Label values occur only on devices linked from remote hubs.

 ### Step 3: Configure Controls
-- Optionally restrict the display/action to linked devices without Device Label values (i.e. newly linked devices).
+- Optionally restrict the display/action to linked devices currently without Device Label values (i.e. newly linked devices).
 - Optionally restrict the display/action to linked devices whose Device Label values would change.
 - Optionally enter string (e.g. icons, characters) to append to all Device Label values.